-On my recent trip to Barcelona, I could’ve purchased advanced tours to Montserrat via Expedia, Viator, the hotel’s concierge service, or even get a private taxi, but I missed my chance due to last minute decisions.
+On my recent trip to Barcelona, I could’ve purchased advanced tours to Montserrat via Expedia, Viator, my hotel’s concierge service, or even get a private taxi, but I missed my chance due to last minute decisions.
 Luckily the front desk associate was able to suggest an alternate route: traveling by train.
-If you want to save some money and get a feel of a local’s way of going, here’s how to get to Montserrat from Barcelona via train.
+If you want to save some money and get a feel for a local’s way of going, here’s how to get to Montserrat from Barcelona via train.

 Getting to the Train

-In order to get the train to Montserrat from Barcelona, you need take the Ferrocarrils de la Generalitat (FGC) R5 towards Manresa from Espanya station.
+In order to get the train to Montserrat from Barcelona, you need to take the Ferrocarrils de la Generalitat (FGC) R5 towards Manresa from Espanya station.
 To get to Espanya station, take the Metro (TMB) L1 (red) or L3 (green) line.
 My hotel was right around the corner from Espanya station so it knocked a good amount of travel time off my plate.
 The total ride takes about an hour.

 For timetables, maps and ticket prices for the TMB Metro, visit their website.

 Purchasing your Ticket

 The FGC train to Montserrat gives you two options to get to the top of the mountain:

 - FGC Train + Cable Car (Aeri de Montserrat stop)